Making macOS behave itself

 - pqrs-org/Karabiner-Elements: Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.

-9 Desktop wallpaper
+7 Desktop wallpaper

-Various scrappy fan communities make animated wallpaper.
+Various scrappy fan communities make animated wallpapers.

-Here is a command-line app for stitching together “dynamic“ (i.e. time-of-day-sensitive) wallpaper: mczachurski/wallpapper: Console application for creating dynamic wallpapers for macOS Mojave and newer Dynamic Wallpaper club hosts a user-generated Gallery of pretty things and also instruction.
+Here is a command-line app for stitching together “dynamic” (i.e. time-of-day-sensitive) wallpaper: mczachurski/wallpapper: Console application for creating dynamic wallpapers for macOS Mojave and newer Dynamic Wallpaper Club hosts a user-generated Gallery of pretty things and also instruction.

 Too much effort?
 For pre-rolled wallpapers for the busy, see